gnosisguild/e3-nix-flake/README.md

 git init
 ```

-Initialize the folder with our flake template
+Initialize the folder with a basic `./flake.nix` demonstrating how to use enclave.

 ```bash
 nix flake init -t github:gnosisguild/e3-nix-flake